 Here is our fully constructed Bride of Frankenstein costume, complete with makeup.
 We’ve included details on our products and process below!

-Bride of Frankenstein Costume Women's Transylvania Wig Sexy White Heels
+Bride of Frankenstein Dress Costume Women's Transylvania Wig Sexy White Heels

 Vampire Makeup Tooth Decay Costume Makeup

 This bride was easy to assemble!
 For clothes, we used our exclusive Bride of Frankenstein Costume, Women's Transylvania Wig, and Sexy White Heels.
 As far as makeup, we went with black and white Vampire Makeup and some Tooth Decay.
-It’s literally all you need.
-Unless it’s cold out, then take a jacket.
+It’s literally all you need for this Bride of Frankenstein costume (DIY.
+Unless it’s cold out, then take a jacket.)

 Bride of Frankenstein Costume & Makeup Tutorial